Making an Impression

 Studies show that 93 percent of consumers consider visual appearance of a logo and other branded materials before deciding whether or not to purchase.
 No matter how compelling your company’s services may be, or how well they are performed, your brand is only as strong as its presentation.

-But Which Color?
+But Which Colors?

-There are many theories about the emotions different colors evoke, but the guidelines of color association are imprecise.
+There are many theories about the emotions different colors evoke.
+However, the guidelines of color association are imprecise.
 An important reason for this is personal preference.
 People prefer certain colors over others and associate different things with the same color.
 Any meaning a color may have comes in infinite variations.
 Thus, choosing the color yellow for your brand will not automatically make consumers associate your brand with happiness.

 This is not to say that color does not have an effect on how your brand is marketed.
-Rather than attempting to have the color of your logo speak for itself in terms of meaning, you can make sure that the color is appropriate for your brand.
+Rather than attempting to have the color of your logo speak for itself in terms of meaning, make sure that the color is appropriate for your brand.

 What does this mean?
 Essentially, you want the color of your logo to represent your brand’s personality.
 The context of personality is necessary to make color choice important –otherwise, you could use any color.

 Content creator network Dashburst found that 80 percent of clients believe color is the primary way to recognize a brand.
 A common example is Apple, which uses white as its main color.
 White can represent simplicity and cleanliness, and Apple is aligned with that.
 Their products are promoted as easy to use with a simple appearance, focusing on clean lines and a basic design.
 Apple is such a well-known company that the color of the product alone can trigger an immediate association.